derickdecesare/interactive_correlation_analyzer/README.md

 Ray Dalio states that "With fifteen to twenty good, uncorrelated return streams, you can dramatically reduce your risks without reducing your expected returns".
 Therefore, finding un-correlated assets (i.e., Prices move independently of each other) is paramount for creating a great portfolio.
 After the 2020 pandemic, however, correlations across sectors have increased substantialy, making uncorrelated assets increasingly difficult to find.

-Our Interactive Correlation Analyzer helps solve this problem by allowing users to visualize correlations across market sectors and time horizons and to perform risk/reward analysis on different asset combinations.
+Our Interactive Correlation Analyzer helps solve this problem by allowing users to visualize correlations across market sectors and time horizons to perform risk/reward analysis on different asset combinations.

 ## Usage
 You can use the streamlit web application @ https://derickdecesare-interactive-correlation-ana-streamlit-app-i90gio.streamlitapp.com/

+OR

 To run this application locally, after cloning the repo and installing the dependencies, navigate to the application folder and type "streamlit run streamlit_app.py".
 The application will open a new window in your default web browser.